stevepryde/xenon/README.md

 different `name` (this will match against the `browserName` setting of your desired capabilities arguments in your WebDriver client).

+### Download and install Xenon

+You can install the binary directly from crates.io like this:

+    cargo install xenon-webdriver

+This will be installed for the current user.

+Alternatively you can build from source by cloning this repo and running:

+    cargo build --release

+If building from source, the binary will be at `./target/release/xenon-webdriver`.

 ### Run Xenon

 Now you can just start Xenon with no arguments.
-This assumes you have already compiled Xenon and have the `xenon` binary in the same directory as `xenon.yml`.
+This assumes you have the `xenon-webdriver` binary in the same directory as `xenon.yml`.

-    ./xenon
+    ./xenon-webdriver

 You should see something like this: